r-rocha/jsPsych-in-Qualtrics/flanker/README.md

 and the tutorial explains this very well in the [Part 11: Data aggregation](https://www.jspsych.org/tutorials/rt-task/#part-11-data-aggregation).

 This debriefing block shows the accuracy, mean RT for congruent trials, and mean RT for incongruent trials.
-Don't forget to add this block to the timeline as well!

 ```javascript
 /*defining debriefing block*/